University of Mobile shows off new sports performance center

 The JL Bedsole Sports Performance Center is a 4,000 square-foot facility that replaces the university's 35-year-old training facility and weight room tucked in the Pharr Gym.

 "Our 400 student-athletes will all use this building, all of our teams.
 It's been very needed.
 It's a great improvement on campus.
-This will be a workhorse for the university," said UM Strength and Conditioning Coach Taylor Ledbetter.
+This will be a workhorse for the university," said UM President Dr. Lonnie Burnett.

 The facility also includes strength and conditioning space, a nutrition room, and other amenities.
 It was built with funds from grants and donations.